One more way to automate business processes is to add Actions to a Document Solution. Actions automatically happen after you generate a new document.

 /

-.
 For folder names, you can use either static text or you can use dynamic expressions like in our example.

 Order of Execution and Mandatory Action fields have the same functionality as was explained in the first Action.

-The Share Google File Action provides the following options:
+Share Google File has the following parameters:

-Document Solution - predefined with the name of the Document Solution you are working on.
-This information is mandatory.
+Document Solution.
+Predefined with the name of the Document Solution you are working on.

-Share Type - defines the type of the grantee that will get access to the Google Drive file.
-This information is mandatory.
+Share Type.
+Defines the type of grantee that gets access to the Google Drive file.

-Share Role - defines the role granted to the grantee.
-This information is mandatory.
+Share Role.
+Defines the role granted to the grantee.

-Email Address - the email address of the grantee.
-This field should be populated only when the selected Type is User or Group.
+This field is populated only when the selected Type is User or Group.

-Send Notification Email - if checked, after the document is generated and shared with the grantee, a notification email will be sent to the grantee as if you are sharing your document manually.
-This field can be checked only when the selected Type is User or Group.
+Send Notification Email.
+If checked, after the document is generated and shared with the grantee, a notification email is sent to the grantee as if you are sharing your document manually.

-Domain URL - the domain to which this sharing refers.
-This field should be populated only when the selected Type is Domain.
+This field is populated only when the selected Type is Domain.

 The Email Address field supports dynamic expressions as displayed in the screenshot above.